-§ 709.
-Reserve student aviation pilots; Reserve aviation pilots; appointments in commissioned grade serve on active duty for a period of two years after successful completion of flight training, unless sooner released.
+(b) A member who is not a qualified aviator may not be designated as a student aviation pilot unless the member agrees in writing to serve on active duty for a period of two years after successful completion of flight training, unless sooner released.
 A student aviation pilot may be released from active duty or discharged at any time as provided for in the regulations prescribed by the Secretary.